carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 # Website Configuration
 So far we have seen how to configure your repository to host a website and where to find the rendered website.
-Let's now look into the website configuration.
+Let's now look into the configuration of the website itself.

 ## Configuring Parameters via `_config.yml`
-We have already mentioned that GitHub has an engine under the hood to build functional websites out of your content.
+We have already mentioned that GitHub has an engine under the hood to process your files and build functional websites out of your content.
-This engine is called Jekyll and its main configuration options are specified in `_config.yml` file placed in your site’s root directory.
-We will talk more about Jekyll in the following episodes. `_config.yml` file is written in the language called YAML - a human-readable data-serialization language that allows us to define scalar parameters, lists, and dictionaries (hashes).
+This engine is called Jekyll and we will talk more about Jekyll in the following episodes.
+Jekyll's main configuration options are specified in `_config.yml` file placed in your site’s root directory.
+`_config.yml` file is written
+in the language called [YAML](https://yaml.org/) - a human-readable data-serialization language that allows us to define scalar parameters (that contain single values) as well as parameters that contain lists and dictionaries (hashes).

 > ## YAML
 >